Full Smartphone Price Hike List (May 2026)

 Poco Smartphones Price Hike List

-Interestingly, Xiaomi’s sub brand Poco has hiked the prices for its mid-range and entry level phones while it’s parent company remains unaffected.
-Even the “flagship killer”, Poco F7 has got a massive hike of ₹4,000 catapulting it into the sub ₹40K segment.
+Interestingly, Xiaomi’s sub-brand Poco has also hiked the prices for its mid-range and entry-level phone.
+Even the “flagship killer”, Poco F7, has got a massive hike of ₹4,000, catapulting it into the sub ₹40K segment.
 Here is the pricing for Poco smartphones after the price hike.

 | Model | Launch Price | New Price After Hike (INR) | Hike Amount (INR) |